Borny/rtfm/ssh.md

 ## SSH Client

 The SSH client needs to be installed on the device you want to connect **from**.
 It is installed by default on Linux.
+Think of the SSH Client as a _Web Browser_, it will make the requests.

 To install the open source ssh client:
 `sudo apt-get install openssh-client`